We find the cheapest bus & train tickets, so you can wander for less.

 |Non-federally owned railway company||1||5h 40m||$136.97|

 The most popular Deutsche Bahn ICE routes travel to Berlin, Cologne, Paris, and Munich.
 Seating is spacious with a good amount of legroom, and onboard amenities include complimentary WiFi, restrooms, and a restaurant car selling beverages, snacks, sandwiches, and hot meals.
 Unlike the rest of the Deutsche Bahn network, ticket prices on Deutsche Bahn ICE services are not based on a per-kilometer rate but on specific station-to-station links.

-Deutsche Bahn with non-federally owned railway company train tickets from Paris to Munich start from $46, and on average cost .
-Daily there are 24 Deutsche Bahn with non-federally owned railway company schedules to Munich.
+Deutsche Bahn with non-federally owned railway company train tickets from Paris to Munich start from $109, and on average cost .
+Daily there are 4 Deutsche Bahn with non-federally owned railway company schedules to Munich.
 Deutsche Bahn with non-federally owned railway company in Paris leaves from Paris Est .
-And in Munich trains arrive at München Train Station and 43 other train stations.
+And in Munich trains arrive at München-Pasing and one other train station.

 If you are looking to travel to Munich on a weekend there is typically one Non-federally owned railway company scheduled trip per day, which will cost for a one-way weekend reservation from Paris.

 Frequently Asked Questions

 Our train partners have implemented several different policies to keep you safe during the COVID-19 pandemic.
 From limiting vehicle capacity to enhancing cleaning protocols and upgrading air filters, train carriers are committed to maintaining a safe environment.
 For details on what each company is doing to ensure their fleet remains safe for travel, click here.

 Although masks are no longer required on public transportation, we stand behind CDC guidelines that encourage passengers to wear a mask over their nose and mouth while on the train or in stations.